sanjays136/Deep-Learning-Internship/README.md

 ## Acknowledgments

-This project was developed under the guidance of Prof. Mitesh Khapra as part of the Deep Learning Internship at the Indian Institute of Technology Madras.
+This assignment was developed under the guidance of Prof. Mitesh Khapra as part of the Deep Learning Internship at the Indian Institute of Technology Madras.